telehash/TMesh/TMesh.md

 * secrets always hash(comm)+hash(medium)+hash(hn0)+hash(hn1)
 * public beacons hashname using zero'd hn0/hn1 and nonce
   * first 32 are potential hn
-  * once sent/received, reset secret and use last one as time base to send sync
+  * once sent/received, reset secret, use last one as ping to derive nonce and time base for sync
-* sync is 8-nonce random and 8-nonce ciphered, extra 48 reserved
+* sync is 64 random bytes, cipher'd using zero nonce, first 8 decipher'd are then new base nonce
   * set base nonce, calc seq 0, begin handshakes
   * last handshake is time base for first window
   * reset nonce to be chacha(at,last nonce,secret)

 * neighborhood map sends each nonce + offset + z
 * to change z, must re-handshake
+* each window is a tx/rx, the microsecond offset even/odd determins polarity of hashnames, match=tx